 But here’s the twist: Brooke Werhane Maples' works are never chauvinistic or selfish or flat.
 Taking a century of male gaze and painting, she takes over the language of maleness and makes it so purely female – fragile, beautiful and at the same time strong as can be.

 Her flowers drip of friskiness and the figures in her paintings manifest themselves to the viewer playfully and strong while at the same time revealing their vulnerability.
-Alice O’Neill and Frida Kahlo come to mind when thinking about the context and the place of raw feminine emotion that triggers her work.
+Alice Neel and Frida Kahlo come to mind when thinking about the context and the place of raw feminine emotion that triggers her work.

-‘As I moved through my studies in art history and environmental design I continued drawing and painting, I was inspired by the works of Frank Lloyd Wright, Phillip Johnston, Willem de Kooning and John Singer Sargent.’
+‘As I moved through my studies in art history and environmental design I continued drawing and painting, I was inspired by the works of Frank Lloyd Wright, Phillip Johnson, Willem de Kooning and John Singer Sargent.’
 It is both architects and artists that continued to influence her work.
 ‘The body, movement, energy and translating human emotion through painting is a constant goal in my practice.’

 Brooke Werhane Maples

 Lives and works in New York, NY and Westport, CT